jonreid/OCMockito/README.md

 #### Mac OS X Development:

-Add a "Copy Files" build phase to copy OCHamcrest.framework to your Products Directory.
+Add a "Copy Files" build phase to copy OCMockito.framework and OCHamcrest.framework to your Products Directory.

 Use the following imports: